The building is not for sale, but if you are interested in leasing it in 2018, please contact Jane Nicholson at:

 Finally, the Burrell brothers completed the transformation with paint.

 The result?
 A brand new look… both front and back.
-Just the kind of vintage building you need for a vintage décor store!
+Wheelchair accessible and just as cute a storefront as could be!